bluetel/timesheeter/README.md

 # Timesheeter

-Fully serverless open source timesheeting app designed to be deployed to AWS.
+Serverless open source timesheeting app designed to be deployed to AWS.

+Supports 2 way bi-directional sync with Toggl, ticketing information from Jira, and outputting to Google Sheets.

 ## Quickstart